qcn/qcn/README.md

 Hello!
 I'm QC, a very normal human being and _definitely not a rabbit at all_, unless I actually _am_.
 How mysterious.

-Things I care very deeply about: continued use of vim.
+Things I care very deeply about: vim.

 <h3 align="center">
 🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰